nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Status**: Accepted _(All expected behaviour is displayed)_
 1. Download the jar file and copy into an empty folder.
 2. Double-click the jar file.
    <br>**Expected:** Shows the GUI with a set of sample recipes.
-The window size may not be optimum.
+The window size may not be optimal.

 #### Test case 1.2: Saving window preferences
 **Status**: Accepted _(All expected behaviour is displayed)_
-1. Resize the window to an optimum size.
+1. Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.
 2. Re-launch the app by double-clicking the jar file.
    <br>**Expected:** The most recent window size and location is retained.